Do Medicare Advantage Plans Cover GLP-1s? The 2026 Bridge Changes Everything

 What to look for when choosing a plan

-If a GLP-1 medication matters to you, treat the drug formulary as a top factor when comparing Medicare Advantage plans during open enrollment.
+If a GLP-1 medication matters to you — especially one taken for diabetes or heart disease, where the plan's own rules apply — treat the drug formulary as a top factor when comparing Medicare Advantage plans during open enrollment.
 Before you choose, check:

-• Is your specific drug on the formulary?
+- Is your specific drug on the formulary?
 Search by brand name in the plan's drug list.
+(Bridge drugs taken for weight loss are the exception — the $50 copay is the same in every plan.)

 Plans can change their formularies each year, so review your coverage every fall even if you are happy with your current plan.
 A drug that is covered this year may move tiers or drop off next year.